rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 ### Exercises:

-* read more about {{% a_blank "the Query in GraphQL" "http://graphql.org/learn/queries" %}}
+* Read more about {{% a_blank "the Query in GraphQL" "http://graphql.org/learn/queries" %}}.
-* explore GitHub's query schema by using the "Docs" sidebar in GraphiQL
+* Explore GitHub's query schema by using the "Docs" sidebar in GraphiQL.
-* create several queries to request data from GitHub's GraphQL API using the following features:
+* Create several queries to request data from GitHub's GraphQL API using the following features:
   * objects and fields
   * nested objects
   * fragments